-For filling smaller than one (panel a) the persistent current displays a non-monotonous behaviour as a function of interaction strength, thereby recovering the results of [10].
+For filling smaller than one (panel a) the persistent current displays a nonmonotonous behavior as a function of interaction strength, thereby recovering the results of [10].
 The position of the maximum increases with barrier strength.
 For very large w the ring is effectively disconnected by the barrier, and α vanishes.
-Otherwise the current is non vanishing, even in the $u \to \infty$ limit: the ring does not become a Mott insulator.
+Otherwise the current is non vanishing, even in the $u \rightarrow \infty$ limit: the ring does not become a Mott insulator.

-At commensurate fillings (panels b-d), the behavior is considerably different.
-The persistent current amplitude α is strongly suppressed for large u even for a small barrier, indicating the onset of the mesoscopic Mott insulator state.
-But there is a twist on top of this observation: for $U \sim W$ the persistent current amplitude exhibits pronounced maxima.
-A zoom on this region shows that it consists of stripes whose number corresponds to the integer part of the filling N/M.
+At commensurate fillings [Figs. 1(b)-1(d)], the behavior is considerably different.
+The persistent-current amplitude α is strongly suppressed for large u even for a small barrier, indicating the onset of the mesoscopic Mott-insulator state.
+But there is a twist on top of this observation: for $U \sim W$ the persistent-current amplitude exhibits pronounced maxima.
+A zoom on this region shows that it consists of stripes whose numbers correspond to the integer part of the filling N/M.